-- 1. These regulations apply to the teaching and examinations of the Bachelor's and Master programme Aerospace Engineering, hereinafter referred to as 'the programme'. - 2.
-The programme is provided under the responsibility of the faculty of Aerospace Engineering of Delft University of Technology, hereinafter referred to as the faculty. - 3.
+- 1. These regulations apply to the teaching and examinations of the Bachelor's and Master's programme Aerospace Engineering, hereinafter referred to as 'the programme'.
+Paragraphs 1,4,5,6 and 8 of these regulations apply to the minors taught in the aforementioned programme(s).
+These regulations also apply to the bridging programmes of the aforementioned programme(s). - 2.
+The programme is provided under the responsibility of the Faculty of Aerospace Engineering of Delft University of Technology, hereinafter referred to as the faculty. - 3.
 The programme is governed by Implementation Regulations (this comprises the study programmes and course descriptions in the digital study guide), which constitute part of these Teaching and Examination Regulations.